naoshibaikyu/superbuddn/test.md

 %The Mercs nod, then head to the door, only to see Naoshi with a pair of underwear on his head running across the hallway full speed away from Stardust.

-Naoshi: WHEEEEEEEEEE!!!
+Naoshi Happy: WHEEEEEEEEEE!!!

 Stardust: Hey, come back here!
 I need those for... stuff!

 %Naoshi knocks down a crew Joe to block the path.

-Naoshi: You'll never catch me!
+Naoshi Happy: You'll never catch me!

 Stardust: Wanna bet, you little-- *[trips on the Joe]* Whoa! *[rolls across the floor and stops on top of Naoshi, crushing him.]*

-Naoshi: Ouchies.
+Naoshi Hurt: Ouchies.

-Iga: ...
+Iga Angry: ...

-Hunter: All the more reason for us to get a move on.
+Hunter Annoyed: All the more reason for us to get a move on.

 Fallingstar: Weren't those Kayorei's...?